-Noel: Essentially it’s the little bit to do with the boat.
-If it’s a boat like in an Etchells if you’re racing in six to eight knots, its wind speed.
+Noel: Essentially it’s a little bit to do with the boat.
+If it’s a boat like in an Etchells if you’re racing in six to eight knots, it’s wind speed.
 Over probably 10, it’s probably shifting.
 Downwind in a planing boat, I go for windspeed every time.

 You’re going out for a training day, what should you practice uphill?

 Noel: I like defining my practice time pretty clearly on what the goal is for that particular training period.
 Essentially, I like to go and say, practice starting and do nothing else but start.

 Practice holding off somebody just on the hip more so than just straight-line sailing to see how fast you are.
 Essentially the more difficult things.